UmbraTek/ut_arm_ros/opti.md

 You can open the opti rviz plugin by select Menu->Panels->utra_rviz->utra_panel
 ![RVIZ1](./doc/rviz1.png)

-In this panel, you can enable the utra and set the gripper more easy.
+In this panel, you can enable the arm and set the gripper more easy.

 ![RVIZ2](./doc/rviz2.png)